Knapdale: Early Scottish Knapdale

+An early reference to the Clan MacTavish lineage and presence in Knapdale comes from the Philological Society of London, the oldest learned society in Great Britain.
+One of its publications states: "...Our author's father was married to a daughter of Campbell of Ashfield, and her mother was a daughter of MacTavifh or Thomfon of Dunardary (type/spelling as shown).
+This is a very ancient and respectable family, who have inherited the estate of Dunardary for upwards of nine hundred years."

+This claim is further supported by The Scots Magazine of 1793.
+The MacTavishes being present at Dunardary for 900 years before these references in 1793, places them in the region in approximately 893 AD.

 By the 13th century, Somerled's descendants had formed into three main families: the MacDougalls, MacRorys and the MacDonalds.
 At the end of the century, a dispute arose over the Scottish kingship between John Balliol and Robert de Bruys; the MacSweens backed John, hoping to recover Knapdale, the MacDougalls also took John's side, while the MacDonalds and MacRory backed de Bruys.
 When de Bruys defeated John, he declared the MacDougall lands forfeit, and gave them to the MacDonalds; the MacSweens largely became gallowglass mercenaries in Ireland.
 De Bruys awarded landlordship of the MacSween's former Knapdale lands to Walter's descendants.

 The head of the MacDonald family married the heir of the MacRory family, thereby acquiring the remaining share Somerled's realm, and transforming it into the Lordship of the Isles, which lasted for over a century.
 After 4 years and 3 children, he divorced Amy, and married Margaret, the daughter of Robert II, the Scottish king, who gave him Knapdale as a dowry.